Product Guide

 Permissions Requested

-- Read access to your calendar events -- This allows Leenkies to check your existing events for conflict detection.
-Leenkies reads event times and free/busy status but does not access the full content of unrelated calendar events.
+• Read access to your calendar events -- For conflict detection.
+Leenkies reads event times and free/busy status but doesn't access the full content of unrelated events.

-- Write access to your calendar -- This allows Leenkies to create new calendar events when appointments are confirmed.
-Events are created on your primary calendar with all booking details included.
+• Write access to your calendar -- To create events when appointments are confirmed, on your primary calendar with all booking details.

-Pro Tip: If you use multiple Google accounts (for example, a personal account and a business account), make sure you authorize the account whose calendar you actually use for scheduling.
-The conflict detection and event creation will only work with the connected account's calendar.
+Pro Tip: If you use multiple Google accounts, make sure you connect the one you actually use for scheduling.
+Conflict detection and event creation only work with the connected account's calendar.

 Disconnecting Google Calendar

-- Conflict detection no longer checks your Google Calendar (your weekly schedule and existing Leenkies appointments are still respected).
+• Conflict detection no longer checks your Google Calendar (your weekly schedule and Leenkies appointments are still respected).

-- New appointments will not create Google Calendar events automatically.
+• New appointments won't create Google Calendar events.

-- Google Meet links will not be generated for new bookings, even if the toggle is enabled on a booking type.
+• Google Meet links won't be generated for new bookings, even if the toggle is on.

 Token Revocation Handling

-In rare cases, the connection between Leenkies and your Google Calendar may become invalid.
+In rare cases, the connection may become invalid.
 This can happen if:

-When this happens, Leenkies detects the invalid token and displays a notification on your Settings page prompting you to reconnect.
-The notification clearly explains that the calendar integration needs to be re-authorized.
-Simply click the Reconnect button and go through the authorization flow again to restore the connection.
+When this happens, Leenkies displays a notification on your Settings page prompting you to reconnect.
+Click Reconnect and go through the authorization flow again.

-While the connection is invalid, the booking system continues to work -- customers can still book appointments based on your weekly schedule and existing Leenkies appointments.
-However, conflict detection against Google Calendar events, automatic event creation, and Google Meet link generation will be paused until you reconnect.
+While the connection is invalid, customers can still book based on your weekly schedule and Leenkies appointments.
+However, Google Calendar conflict detection, event creation, and Meet link generation are paused until you reconnect.

 A notification banner on the Settings page indicating that Google Calendar needs to be reconnected

-Pro Tip: After reconnecting, you do not need to update any booking types or settings.
-All your existing configuration (including Google Meet toggles on booking types) is preserved.
-The reconnection simply refreshes the authorization token so Leenkies can communicate with Google Calendar again.
+Pro Tip: After reconnecting, you don't need to update any booking types or settings.
+All your existing configuration (including Google Meet toggles) is preserved -- the reconnection just refreshes the authorization token.